willbaginski/sudoko/TESTING.md

 ### Antony 1, CS50, May 2020

 ## Testing Process
+For the `testing.sh`:
-First, I tried various erroneous queries then I tried valid queries.
+First, we tried various erroneous input lines to check our input validation.
+Then, we testing the solver on premade sudoku puzzles.
+Then, we tested create on *easy*, *medium*, and *hard* mode.
+Finally, we testing the create and solve in unison on *easy*, *medium*, and *hard* mode.
+We also included a memory leak check on a create and solve command.

+For macros testing, we used the following flags:
+For `UNITTEST`:

+For `CREATETEST`:

+* Note: We understand these puzzle do not look randomly generated.
+This is because our seed relies on time.
+If you run two create commands separately in your terminal, you will get two random puzzles.

 ### Testing Improper Input
-1 argument
-`./querier ../tse-output/letters-depth-1`

-3 arguments
-`./querier ../tse-output/letters-depth-1 ../tse-output/letters-index-1 ../tse-output/letters-index-1`

-starting and
-`echo and playground | ./querier ../tse-output/letters-depth-1 ../tse-output/letters-index-1`

-starting or
-`echo or home | ./querier ../tse-output/letters-depth-1 ../tse-output/letters-index-1`

-ending and
-`echo home and | ./querier ../tse-output/letters-depth-1 ../tse-output/letters-index-1`

-ending or
-`echo tse or | ./querier ../tse-output/letters-depth-1 ../tse-output/letters-index-1`

-consecutive 'and' 'or' combinations
-`echo tse or and playground | ./querier ../tse-output/letters-depth-1 ../tse-output/letters-index-1`

-word that doesn't exist
-`echo dog | ./querier ../tse-output/letters-depth-1 ../tse-output/letters-index-1`

-word combination that doesn't exist
-`echo algorithm and tse | ./querier ../tse-output/letters-depth-1 ../tse-output/letters-index-1`

-bad charecters
-`echo 137 | ./querier ../tse-output/letters-depth-1 ../tse-output/letters-index-1`

 ### Testing Valid Input
-tests on letters-index-1
-`cat test1.txt | ./querier ../tse-output/letters-depth-1 ../tse-output/letters-index-1`

-tests on letters-index-4
-`cat test2.txt | ./querier ../tse-output/letters-depth-4 ../tse-output/letters-index-4`

-tests on wikipedia-index-1
-`cat test3.txt | ./querier ../tse-output/wikipedia-depth-1 ../tse-output/wikipedia-index-1`

 ### Testing with FuzzQuery
-In order to test with fuzzquery, run `make fuzz` in the command line.
+In order to test with fuzztesting, run `make fuzz` in the command line.